Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Author Contributions

 \section{Author Contributions}

-C.D.W., L.H.L., and J.B.S. conceived the approach.
+C.D.W., L.H.L., and J.B.S. jointly conceived of the approach.
 J.B.S. led development of the MARMOT package used for the magnetocrystalline anisotropy calculations and also developed the code for the ASRO linear response calculations.
-The electronic structure calculations, linear response analysis, and evaluation of magnetocrystalline anisotropy energies were performed by C.D.W. and J.B.S..
-Atomistic simulations and subsequent analysis were performed by C.D.W..
-The first draft of the manuscript was written by C.D.W. and subsequently input was received from all authors.
+The electronic structure calculations, linear response analysis, and evaluation of magnetocrystalline anisotropy energies were performed by C.D.W. and J.B.S. { Calculations of magnetic critical temperatures were performed by C.D.W.} Atomistic simulations and subsequent analysis were performed by C.D.W. {Calculations of elastic constants, bulk moduli, Debye temperatures, and vibrational free energies were performed by C.D.W.} The first draft of the manuscript was written by C.D.W. and subsequently input was received from all authors.
 J.B.S. and L.H.L. supervised the project and led funding acquisition.